utilmind/jquery.amsify.suggestags/README.md

 This is improved fork of amsify.suggestags.
 I have switched from &lt;input&gt; to editable &lt;div&gt; inside the input area, in order to have the input box with size of while input area, right to the items that already entered.

-Below is the original authors notes:
+Below is the original authors notes...

 -----------------